cucapra/opal/docs/report.md

 # Background

-Rise of intelligent systems
+- Rise of intelligent systems

--more personalization, greater scale, new applications (e.g., physical world stuff)
+  - more personalization, greater scale, new applications (e.g., physical world stuff)

-Why is this different?
+  - Why is this different?

-	Technical debt stuff
+    - Technical debt stuff

-	Complete learning loop
+    - Complete learning loop

-	No statistical contracts
+    - No statistical contracts

-	entanglement/abstraction busting
+    - entanglement/abstraction busting

-		Performance - SLA
+      - Performance - SLA

-		Uncertainty, data bias,
+      - Uncertainty, data bias,

-	More at stake now
+    - More at stake now

-		infrastructural
+      - infrastructural

-		Mission critical applications
+      - Mission critical applications

-These look like systems/pl problems
+- These look like systems/pl problems

-	System has to do it
+  - System has to do it

-		Boundary between things
+    - Boundary between things

-		Runtime enforcement
+    - Runtime enforcement

-	We can use a lot of our great tools
+  - We can use a lot of our great tools

-	Plus some new ones
+  - Plus some new ones

 Related Text: